 The waters’ way is the peoples’ way

 Kokkedal is a typical mono-functionally planned suburban area of the 1970’s.
-Kokkedal suffers from social division, insecurity, low investment and flooding and this winning project in the competition for the largest climate adaptation project in an urban context in Denmark proposes a new way for Kokkedal, entitled the Blue-Green Garden City.
+Kokkedal suffers from social division, insecurity, low investment and flooding.
+The winning project in the competition for the largest climate adaptation project in an urban context in Denmark proposes a new way for Kokkedal, entitled the Blue-Green Garden City.
 It is an ambitious and innovative proposal using the need for Landscape Based Stormwater Management (LSM) as a potential for urban redevelopment.

 Rainwater will actively bring residents closer together and thereby create a more lively community, both in an urban context as well as in the river valley which sits at the heart of the community of Kokkedal.
 Water has, in the recent past, been a threatening flooding force, but in the future, water will be a positive connecting force.